BubiniB/bazinga/README.md

 ### Code - Coding help

-- Inspiration from the ["Love running"](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/tree/main/02-creating-the-header/05-navigation-styling-2) project was taken while creating the header.
-- When changing the style and layout (changing the order of the links) of the header/navigation bar on smaller screen sizes I found help on [Stack Overflow](https://stackoverflow.com/questions/39217732/is-it-possible-to-change-the-order-of-list-items-using-css3)
-- When trying to change background image positions I found help on W3Schools [W3Schools](https://www.w3schools.com/cssref/pr_background-position.php).
+- My main inspiration for my functions and layout for my JavaScript file come from [YvonneDev](https://diyifang.medium.com/spock-rock-game-with-javascript-f3cbe9ea61a4), as I really liked the use of highlighting computer choices, making the game more user friendly, as well as keeping the code tidy and object oriented.
+- When googling for inspiration of how a game of rock-paper-scissors could look like, I found helpful code, which inspired me further in creating an array for the 'choices' variable and using it in the checkResult(playerChoice) function.
+The forum thread is on [StackOverflow](https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javascript).
 - I looked up how to implement media queries on [W3School Media queries](https://www.w3schools.com/css/css3_mediaqueries_ex.asp) and [W3Schools Examples on media queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp).
 - I generated my GitHub and GitPod from the [Code Institute GitPod template](https://github.com/Code-Institute-Org/gitpod-full-template)
+- I looked at the ["Love Maths"](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master/05-tidying-up/01-a-few-last-things) project for the code on how to implement a favicon.
+I converted my png to favicon on [favicon.io](https://favicon.io/favicon-converter/).
+- Inspiration from the ["Love Maths"](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master/05-tidying-up/01-a-few-last-things) project was taken in creating the score function.
+- I looked at [W3School's example](https://www.w3schools.com/cssref/pr_class_cursor.php) for changing the look of mouse cursors.

 ### Content

-- The icon in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons for the buttons were taken from [Font Awesome](https://fontawesome.com/)
 - The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - I used Code Institutes template for creating this README.
 [README template](https://github.com/Code-Institute-Solutions/readme-template).
-- I took inspiration for my color scheme from [Colorhunt](https://colorhunt.co/palettes/earth).
-- I took inspiration on how I want my page to look like (style and layout) from an article on [Wixfresh](https://www.wixfresh.com/post/resume-websites).
-- I went to [Elementor](https://elementor.com/blog/font-pairing/) in order to find a good combination of different fonts.
+- The quote for the rules was taken from [Big Bang Theory fansite](https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/).

 ### Media

-- All background images used for this webpage were taken from [Pexels](https://www.pexels.com/sv-se/)
+- The background image used for this webpage was taken from [Pexels](https://www.pexels.com/sv-se/)
+- The pngs for the rules image, favicon and logo were taken from [FAVPNG](https://favpng.com/png_search/rock-paper-scissors-lizard-spock).